heroku/heroku-buildpack-python/README.md

 A `requirements.txt`, `Pipfile`, `poetry.lock`, or `uv.lock` file must be present in the root (top-level) directory of your app's source code.

+When using the package manager [uv](https://docs.astral.sh/uv/) a `.python-version` file is also required.

 ## Configuration

 ### Python Version